Yamada Kimio

-Kimio Yamada (山田 規三生, Yamada Kimio) is a professional Go player.
+Yamada Kimio (山田 規三生, Yamada Kimio) is a professional Go player.
 A territorial player who is adept at invading and living within opponent's spheres of influence, Yamada won his first major title, the Oza, in 1997.
 He has two older brothers, Shiho Yamada and Wakio Yamada.

 Biography

 Yamada began playing Go at the beginning of his school career.
 Two years later, he became a pupil of Yorimoto Yamashita, who adjudged Yamada to be a 6 dan amateur at the time.
 He was often praised for his extensive studying and deep reading.
 Yamada became a professional in 1989.
 In his first year as a professional, Yamada scored a record of 23 wins and six losses.

 Yamada won the "New Player Award" in 1992 and won his first title, the Shin-Ei, in 1993.
 He was also winner of the top Oteai section that same year.
 Yamada won another young players tournament, the Shinjin-O, in 1997.
 He continued at a winning rate of 80% – including an 18-game winning streak, for which he won an award – up until his first major title challenge: the Oza in 1997.
 It was at that time the nickname, "King of Cool", was bestowed upon him by Go journalist John Fairbarn.

 He defeated title-holder Ryu Shikun three to one to claim his first major title, but then lost the title the following year to O Rissei.
 In 1999, Yamada reached the semi-finals of the challenger tournament for the Oza.
 He was invited to participate in the 1st Chunlan Cup in 1998.
 In 1999, Yamada reached the semi-finals of the Samsung Cup, losing to Lee Chang-ho by resignation.
 The following year Yamada reached the finals, but lost again to another Korean player, Yoo Changhyuk, three to one.